Complexity of $C_k$-coloring in hereditary classes of graphs: Hardness results

 \begin{theorem} For each fixed integer $s\ge 2$ and each connected graph $F$, \col{C_{2s+1}} is NP-complete for $F$-free graphs whenever $F$ contains a cycle or is not in $\Gamma_{2s-1}$. \end{theorem}

 \begin{proof} It is known (see e.g. \cite{KL07}) that the \col{(2s+1)} problem is NP-complete for graphs of girth at least $g$ for each fixed $g\ge 3$.
 We reduce this problem to \col{C_{2s+1}}.
 Given a graph $G$, we obtain a graph $G'$ by replacing each edge of $G$ by a $(2s-1)$-edge path.
 Then it follows from \autoref{ob:simple} that $G$ is $(2s+1)$-colorable if and only if $G'$ is $C_{2s+1}$-colorable.
-Clearly, $\girth(G') = \girth(G) \cdot (2s-1) \geq g(2s-1)$.
-Thus, if we choose $g\ge 3$ such that $g(2s-1)>\girth(F)$, e.g., $g = |V(F)|+1$, it follows that all graphs of girth at least $g(2s-1)$ are $F$-free.
-Moreover, it is easy to see that the number of edges in any path joining two branch vertices of $G'$ is divisible by $2s-1$, so if $F \notin \Gamma_{2s-1}$, then $G'$ does not contain $F$. \end{proof}
+Indeed, by the first bullet point in \autoref{ob:simple} we observe that any $C_{2s+1}$-coloring of $G'$, restricted to the vertices of $G$, is a proper $(2s+1)$-coloring.
+On the other hand, by the second bullet point, any proper $(2s+1)$-coloring of $G$ can be extended to a $C_{2s+1}$-coloring of $G'$.